giferrar/tdd-kata-confectionery/README.md

 ## Refactoring tips
 - In some cases you should extract some code from the Service into a method object belonging to the Entity.
 This is particularly useful regarding `if` conditions.
   Finding a name for the method can help you understand the state of the Entity.
 For example, determine if the parameter `ingredients` is incomplete by writing the object method `isRecipeComplete` inside `Cake`.
+- Do not forget to check if the name of the method parameters clearly states what they represent.
 - Remember to follow the naming convention for Unit Tests `when_a_with_b_then_c` to improve understandability of the scope of the test.

+## Final Thoughts
+I know this code is broken, please do not complain about `NullPointerExceptions` or similar stuff.

+This small project is solely intended as an exercise to learn the **TDD** workflow, not as a showcase of my development superpowers.

 ## Sources